larry-athey/airhead/Instructions/FAQ.md

 A: That's vapor condensing back into a liquid and blocking the air path, it's just bubbles popping.
 Nothing to be alarmed about, nothing is broken.
 It's just because the condenser used here is mostly horizontal rather than vertical like larger stills.

 ---

+Q: What is the highest proof that you can get out of one of these stills?

+A: The highest I've ever gotten was 140 and that was from a Gin redistillation run at a constant 80C/176F over 8 hours.
+The object was to just tame down the flavor from the juniper berries but I just ended up with really high proof Gin.

+---